gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   A dormitory with people also doing pointless, repetitive tasks
     -   A moose doing math problems
     -   An orangutan patiently assembling a jigsaw puzzle
-    -   All of whom ignore her
+    -   All of whom ignore her except a boar with one tusk who is in charge of intake
+    -   Dully tells them a station will be prepared
 -   Find Papa Roo sitting at a desk sketching
     -   She pleads with him to wake up
     -   For a moment nothing happens, then Papa Roo blinks and stands up shakily